chipurobo/chipusmars/README.md

 # ChipuRobo Robot - Open Robotics Platform

 Welcome to the **ChipuRobo Robot Project**, a comprehensive robotics educational kit designed to teach STEAM concepts such as robotics, AI, 3D printing, and sustainability.
-This kit is part of ChipuRobo's vision to empower young African innovators with skills that are future-ready.
+This kit is part of ChipuRobo's vision to empower young African innovators with future-ready skills.

 ---